catey-wrong/catey-wrong.github.io/journal/more_markdown.md

-more_markdown.d# This is a practice markdown file.
+This is a practice markdown file.

 Hello, I am  wizard